 Researchers are trying to develop a very sensitive test for finding small numbers of prostate cancer cells in blood samples.
 This could be used as a test to pick up cancer spread at a very early stage.
 But doctors are still not sure whether having a few prostate cancer cells in the bloodstream means that you will actually develop a secondary cancer.
 It is not yet clear how this test could be used in deciding treatment options.

-PC-SPES is a combination of eight herbs that is supposed to be active against prostate cancer.
-This agent has received a lot of media attention in the past couple of years.
-But recent research by the National Cancer Institute (NCI) of the USA found that PC-SPES was contaminated with synthetic drugs, including diethylstilbestrol (which is known to be active against prostate cancer) and warfarin, which is an anti-clotting medicine.
+PC-SPES is a combination of 8 herbs that is supposed to be active against prostate cancer.
+This product has received a lot of media attention in the past couple of years.
+But recent research by the National Cancer Institute (NCI) of the USA found that PC-SPES was contaminated with synthetic drugs.
+The drugs included diethylstilbestrol (which is known to be active against prostate cancer) and warfarin, which is an anti clotting medicine.
 Unknowingly taking extra doses of warfarin could be dangerous for people who are already taking it.
 The manufacturers withdrew PC-SPES and they have now gone out of business.